JhonatasMenezes/JhonatasMenezes/README.md

 ---

-I'm make some projects on **Python 3** 🐍 and learning important frameworks as Django, Flask, libs as PySimpleGUI, Tkinter and more.
+I'm make some projects on **Python 3** 🐍 and I'm learning important frameworks as Django, Flask, libs as PySimpleGUI, Tkinter and more.
 Check all them [here.](https://github.com/JhonatasMenezes/Projetos_Python)

 ---